Hoppedyr/gameRev/README.md

 Our backend also communicates with a SOAP API that takes a country ISOCODE and returns that country's flag.
 We use this for our reviews, so reviewers and people reading reviews, can show and see which country the reviewer comes from.

-So we have a frontend client, a backend that consumes SOAP requests and itself communicates using REST.
+So we have a backend that consumes SOAP requests and itself communicates using REST with other services.
+One exception is AMQP that the backend communicates with RabbitMQ in.

 <br>